 Supposedly, Yamato Takeru stopped off at Izumo Iwai shrine after a conquest in the east.
 Okuninushi no Mikoto is enshrined at Izumo Iwai which is probably why Yamato stopped off there: Okuninushi is the God of nation building!
 Plus, as aforementioned, the shrine had the reputation of granting success in battle.
 Okuninushi’s other benevolences include fortune in agriculture, medicine and protective magic.
 Okuninushi is strongly associated with the province of Izumo, modern day Shimane.
 Thus, he is enshrined in many ‘Izumo’ shrines around Japan.

 Izumo Iwai Shrine is renowned for its yabusame.
 But in the past, Izumo Iwai shrine was also known for sericulture.
 In recent years its actually colloquially called a cat shrine due to the number of stray cats on the grounds.
 The shrine is very picturesque.
 Moreover it is surrounded by a mature wood.
-Lanterns line the main approach to the shrine, as in the photo below.
+Lanterns line the main approach to the shrine, as in the photo above.
 There are also festival lanterns on the east side, where the entrance to the car park is.
 They are up all year round.

 There are toilets on the grounds of the shrine.